 Green beans are available from several suppliers in NZ.
-The widest range is available from Ripe Coffee, Green Bean House, and Coffee Workshop.
+A wide range is available from Ripe Coffee, Green Bean House, Coffee Workshop, and Home Barista.
 There is also RNG who specialise in specialty coffee from Brazil, and Old George who import beans from Northern Thailand.
 If you are lucky enough to live in Dunedin pop in and see the nice folks at Common Ground - they sell green beans the old fashioned way on site (no Internet sales).
 In fact many roasters will sell you green beans if you ask - ask at your local.

 Does it really matter that you have precise control over the roast?